Madhav-Somanath/Madhav-Somanath/README.md

 ### Hi there! 🚀

-I’m currently looking for a full-time role in Data Science, Machine Learning or related fields.
+Budding Data Scientist with premier grade Full-stack development skills, skilled in handling and telling data driven stories, Currently open to positions in Data Science, Machine Learning and Deep learning along with related fields.

 ### My skills 💻